 Working Without a Designer Can Be Costlier

-I can’t tell you how many times I end up on a job site with a client after they have begun work with a contractor who doesn’t have drawings and has only had basic conversations with the client before starting.
+I can’t tell you how many times I ended up on a job site with a client after they had begun work with a contractor who didn’t have drawings and had only had basic conversations with the client before starting.

-Although it may seem like a great way to save money up front, lacking proper advice will cost you in planning mistakes and missed opportunities if it doesn’t look great, reflect your needs or is simply poorly designed.
+Although it may seem like a great way to save money upfront, lacking proper advice will cost you in planning mistakes and missed opportunities if it doesn’t look great, reflects your needs or is simply poorly designed.